ChainAgnostic/namespaces/tvm/caip2.md

 block.
 See, for example:

 ```
-// Using the GraphQL endpoint of Everscale mainnet:
+// Using the GraphQL endpoint of Everscale mainnet (42):
 // https://dapp01.itgold.io/graphql

 // Request